IntelliTect/Coalesce/docs/pages/concepts/include-tree.rst

 Custom Data Sources
 ...................

 In most cases, you don't have to worry about creating an :csharp:`IncludeTree`.
-When using :ref:`CustomDataSources`, the structure of the :csharp:`.Include` and :csharp:`.ThenInclude` calls will be captured automatically and be turned into an :csharp:`IncludeTree`.
+When using the :ref:`StandardDataSource` (or a derivative), the structure of the :csharp:`.Include` and :csharp:`.ThenInclude` calls will be captured automatically and be turned into an :csharp:`IncludeTree`.

 However, there are sometimes cases where you perform complex loading in these methods that involves loading data into the current :csharp:`DbContext` outside of the :csharp:`IQueryable` that is returned from the method.
 The most common situation for this is needing to conditionally load related data - for example, load all children of an object where the child has a certain value of a Status property.